"Editor's Note: This blog was originally published on October 22, 2019 but it has been updated for accuracy and relevance"

 However, one futuristic technology that was hard to imagine less than a generation ago has definitely arrived, and its future is even more promising: wireless charging.

-While it might not have the wow factor of flying automobiles, if you think about it, wireless charging went from “tomorrow’s technology” to present-day powerhouse in less time than expected.
+While it might not have the wow factor of flying automobiles, if you think about it, wireless charging went from “tomorrow’s technology” to a present-day powerhouse in less time than expected.

 Wireless Technology 101

 So, how exactly does wireless charging technology work?
 Let’s take one of the most common consumer products – a smartphone – to illustrate the basics of wireless charging.
-The process is enabled through energy transfer (just like regular wired charging), but the key is a process known as electromagnetic induction.
+The process is enabled through energy transfer (just like regular wired charging), but the key difference is a process known as electromagnetic induction.

 The wireless charger utilizes an induction coil, which generates a magnetic field.
 This magnetic field transfers energy (without wires) between the induction coil and another coil in the smartphone.
-The phone takes this transferred electricity (power) through the electromagnetic field, converts the power to electric current, and uses it to charge up.
+The phone takes this shared electricity (power) through the electromagnetic field, converts the power to electric current, and uses it to charge up.

-When the technology first emerged in the early 2010s, the sheer distance between charging device and the target accessory was a major performance factor.
+When the technology first emerged in the early 2010s, the sheer distance between the charging device and the target accessory was a major performance factor.
 This distance impacted wireless charging speed, efficiency, and reliability.
 But thanks to an advanced process called resonant inductive coupling, the acceptable distance between devices is expanding every day.

 Consumer Trends and Tidbits: Wireless Charging Developments, Benefits of Wireless Charging and More

 Some companies like Ossia aren’t stopping at small electronic devices; their goal is to completely replace wired charging altogether.
-Bluetooth-inspired technology and Wi-Fi radio frequency networking systems will enable Ossia to wirelessly charge industrial and business equipment, accessories, and other devices.
+Bluetooth-inspired technology and Wi-Fi radiofrequency networking systems will enable Ossia to wirelessly charge industrial and business equipment, accessories, and other devices.

-And if you think wireless charging is a fad or a fleeting technology, think again: Wireless charging’s primary predecessor, traditional inductive charging, has been around since the late 20th century.
-Personal hygiene products (hand-held hair trimmers, electric toothbrushes, etc.) used inductive charging, and now leverage today’s advanced systems.
-Wireless charging is far from a fad – it’s here to stay.
+And if you think wireless charging is a fad or a fleeting technology, think again.
+Wireless charging’s primary predecessor, traditional inductive charging, has been around since the late 20th century.
+Personal hygiene products (hand-held hair trimmers, electric toothbrushes, etc.) used inductive charging and are now part of everyday life.

 Wireless-Charging Component Parts Procurement Issues?
-Try Sourcengine™Today
+Sourcengine Can Help